entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 ```
 kubectl scale deploy/YOUR-APP-NAME-deployment --replicas=1 -n YOUR-NAMESPACE
 ```
-4. Confirm that the secondary tenant is working
->TODO: Document the verificaton steps for each service, add notes to the service pages that the secondary tenants cannot be fully verified until the full MT is setup
+4. Confirm that the secondary tenant is working correctly.
+This may include testing the EntandoApp itself (including digital assets delivered via CDS), the AppBuilder, and enterprise search for Solr.
+The tutorials for each service include verification steps that can be followed once the tenant configuration is fully in place.

 ## Appendix
 ### Liquibase Options